laysiong/SA58_TohLaySiong_Fibonacci/dropwizard-coin/README.md

 How to build and run the container
 ---
-1.Start your Docker Desktop
+1. Start your Docker Desktop
-1.Open your terminal (I am using PowerShell)
+1. Open your terminal (I am using PowerShell)
-1.type cd (file directionary of the dropwizard-coin folder) 1.type docker build -t container-name
+1. type cd (file directionary of the dropwizard-coin folder)
+1. type docker build -t container-name
-1.type docker run -p 8000:8080 container-name
+1. type docker run -p 8000:8080 container-name

 How to test the application